The History of our Biddeford Campus

 The first class of 14 boys studied a strictly liberal arts curriculum.
 It included religion, French, Latin, English, algebra, general science, physics, music and chant.
 Four years later, in the 12th grade, they studied apologetics, Latin, French, English, history and trigonometry.

 The College Séraphique continued to grow.
 By 1945-46, the first year with students enrolled in all six classes, the total student population was 88.
-By graduation 1950, the enrollment had risen to 115 in the high school and 20 in the junior college.
+By graduation in 1950 enrollment had risen to 115 in the high school and 20 in the junior college.

 Although by 1952, the College Séraphique had graduated young men who went on to enter the priesthood, the Franciscans decided to transform the institution into a four-year liberal arts college, which became St. Francis College.
 Its mission was the preparation of young Catholic men to become part of the larger dominant culture.